Rabbit0w0/Rabbit0w0/README.md

 ### Hi there 👋

-I am Rabbit0w0, a front-end developer, and I'm currently working on some __Crazy__ things!
+I am Rabbit0w0, a jobless, and I'm currently working on some __Crazy__ things!
 - 🔭 I’m currently working on Rabbit0w0/EdgeBB (Private for now)
 - This is a blogging system, and I'm trying to make it a utility system
 - 🌱 I’m currently learning Go and Java